[HISTORY: Adopted by the Common Council of the City of Watertown

 (2)

-Once issued by the City Clerk/Treasurer, the provisional operator's license shall be valid until either the date of issuance or denial of a regular operator's license by the Common Council, under Subsection G or 60 days after the date of the issuance of the provisional operator's license, whichever date is earlier.
+Once issued by the City Clerk, the provisional operator's license shall be valid until either the date of issuance or denial of a regular operator's license by the Common Council, under Subsection G or 60 days after the date of the issuance of the provisional operator's license, whichever date is earlier.

 (3)

 A provisional operator's license may not be issued to any individual who has been denied a license under this article or Ch.
 125, Wis.
-Stats., within the three-year period immediately preceding the date of application.
+Stats., within the twelve-month period immediately preceding the date of application.

 (4)

-Only one provisional operator's license may be issued to any individual
+Only one provisional operator's license may be issued to any individual for each regular license application.

 I.